aajanki/spacy-fi/README.md

 ### License for the trained models (Python packages)

-The trained models in https://github.com/aajanki/spacy-fi/releases are distributed under GPL v3.
+The trained models in https://github.com/aajanki/spacy-fi/releases are distributed under GPL v3 or any later version.

 ### License for the training data